 The original ’Clock’ (one in Marrakech and recently opened in Chefchaouen) makes this spot somewhat of an institution on the tourist beat in Fez.
 But the best thing about Café Clock is that it’s managed to remain authentic and fabulous, even if it’s massively popular with visitors.

 Mike, the owner of Café Clock, strives to offer a getaway that is both genuinely Moroccan with a hint of modern European in its fabulous menu.
 There is food for all types here and is particularly popular with children; don’t miss out on the caramel-doused signature pancakes and ‘Clock’s’ juices are out of this world.

 However, it’s the culturally rich atmosphere that is most appealing about Café Clock.
 Regular (free) Moroccan music, dancing, and storytelling make it a go-to hot spot for families.
 ‘Clock’ also offers some of the best Moroccan cooking classes around and kids are welcome.
 Under 12 years old, the café requests that you reserve a private workshop so that the staff can accommodate your children in the best of ways.

 This fabulously fun waterpark is located on 14 hectares of land overlooking a lovely forest.
-It offer two restaurants, a kids playground and several pools; this family resort is a wonderful option just 10 minutes outside of the city center of Fez.
+It offers two restaurants, a kids’ playground, and several pools; this family resort is a wonderful option just 10 minutes outside of the city center of Fez.
 Diamant Vert is also close to the Fes-Saïss airport for your convenience.
-Ramadan specials offered for families.
+Ramadan specials are offered to families.

 Mosque and Library Al-Qarawiyyin

-One of the reasons which makes Fez so famous is its ancient university in the heart of the medina; the reported oldest int he world and coincidentally, founded by a woman in 859AD.
+One of the reasons which make Fez so famous is its ancient university in the heart of the medina; the reported oldest in the world and coincidentally, founded by a woman in 859AD.